mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 # ]
 ```

-When it comes to removing specific items, the process is equally straightforward.
-By calling `DeepRemove` with the desired item, you can cleanly eliminate all its occurrences, leaving the rest of the structure intact:
+The same simplicity applies to removing items.
+Calling `DeepRemove()` with the desired value eliminates all its occurrences while preserving the structure's integrity:

 ```ring
 o1.DeepRemove("OTHER")